Home > Spread Trading Bits and Tips

 Watch the Spread!
 Spread trading providers don’t charge commissions but there are still dealing costs involved.
 In particular they will always offer you a wider bid-offer spread than what is available in the cash market.
 For instance, on Gold futures the bid offer may normally be $0.10 or $789 bid and £789.10 offered.
 However, the spread betting provider will normally quote you a $0.50 οr $788.80 – £789.30 spread.
 At first glance this may not appear like a lot but these costs can have a dramatic effect on your profitability over a period of time especially more so if you tend to make a lot of trades.

-Have a trading plan – write it down, adjust it if it doesn’t work, or can be improved, but stick to your rules.
-Dont bet on tips or whims, dont gamble.
+Have a trading plan – Plan your trades to ensure a disciplined approach.
+Don’t just have a plan; write it down, adjust it if it doesn’t work, or can be improved, but stick to your rules.
+And make sure that your system has a good risk/reward ratio.
+Importantly, don’t bet on tips or whims, don’t gamble.

 Use Charts but Don’t Complicate your Analysis! – Whether you believe or not in technical analysis is not important as the fact that 80% of market participants follow them which means that you cannot ignore them.
+Trade with the trend and not against it.
 Things to watch out for include major key resistance and support levels such as the 50 or 200 day moving averages as well as price breakouts.
 However, don’t over complicate matters – the average person now has access to sophisticated charting with numerous different technical indicators and the use of these technical indicators has massively diluted over the year.
 Instead, it would make better sense to focus on the shape of a chart on different time horizons.
 In particular does the chart look bullish or bearish?
 Are there any key levels of support or resistance approaching?
 If so, study how the market reacts when it reaches these key levels as this can give hints as to the future direction.
+Do not try to chase a market – be patient; there will always be good trading opportunities in the future.

 Don’t Be Worried about using Spreadbets for Holding Longer Term Positions – We often hear that spread trading isn’t cost effective for holding out longer term positions but the reality is that with today’s very low interest rates, the costs of holding a position have been sharply reduced and it may cost you less than 5% over the course of a year (in financing costs) to hold a spreadbet for a full year.
 In fact, taking a longer trading timeframe is often a good idea as it gives you more time for your trade to be right and you don’t end up having to following the markets constantly.